On-ground calibrations of the GRID-02 gamma-ray detector: Data analysis and results

 where $G_0$ absorbs the constant terms and represents the gain at the standard temperature and bias voltage.
 Considering $V_{\rm OV} \ll V_{\rm p}$, the above equation can be simplified as

 This equation is used to fit the data.
 We adopt $k = 21.5$~mV/$^{\circ}$C as specified in the SiPM datasheet\footnote{\url{https://www.onsemi.com/pdf/datasheet/microj-series-d.pdf}.}.

 The detector gain is measured at various temperatures (from about 0 to 30~$^\circ$C) and SiPM biases (27--29~V) using the $^{241}$Am radioactive source.
-The results are shown in \ref{fig:tempbias} with the best-fit models.
+The results are shown in Fig.~\ref{fig:tempbias} with the best-fit models.
 The systematic error, which is approximately 0.5~$^{\circ}$C introduced by the temperature sensor, has been considered.
 The fit residuals are $\leq6\%$ for all the four units across the above parameter space.
 Around the standard operating bias (28.5~V), the residual is reasonably small ($<3\%$).
-This allows us to correct the gain based on the temperature and bias in the in-orbit data.
+This allows us to correct the gain based on the measured temperature and bias in the following calibrations and the in-orbit data.

+For the data processing of the calibrations in the following sections, the gain correction is performed using the above-mentioned gain calibration result.
+By normalizing the detector gain to the value at standard operating temperature (25~$^{\circ}$C) and bias (28.5~V), the difference in the detector gain between each measurement can be eliminated.

 The fit residual is quite large (around 6\%) at some marginal data points, e.g. data points with low biases near 27.0~V. This indicates that Eq.~\ref{eq:gain_empirical} is still not a sufficiently accurate approximation of the actual detector response.
+We are currently working on improving the fit model and the result will be reported elsewhere.